 How to Make a Fabric Backdrop: Step-by-Step Guide

 Making a fabric backdrop is a fun project.
-I thought it requires a lot of effort to create an aesthetic view at the back of the stage.
+I thought it required a lot of effort to create an aesthetic view at the back of the stage.
 But when I started researching the way of making it, I realized that it’s nothing but a piece of cake!

 So today, I’m going to teach you how to make a fabric backdrop with ease and quickly.
-Trust me, you can do it yourself just by getting a number of things, from a rotary cutter to a single piece of the marker.
+Trust me, you can do it yourself just by getting a number of things, from a rotary cutter to a single piece of marker.

 How to Make a Fabric Backdrop